 Click this link, which will take you to Robert’s website and on the front page you will see a large download button.
 Press it, and print the files on your chosen A4 paper.
 We used IQ color 230gsm in different blue shades as well as IQ selection smooth in 250gsm to make the globe sturdy and keep the folds clean.
+Papers are available at Europapier.
 Either use white paper, so you can more easily color or write on the globe later on, or to have a more creative look, why not use colored paper.
 We made two versions, one all-white and another one in different gradient shades of blue.

 You start with printing the 14 pages on heavy weight paper (200 to 250gsm is recommended).
 You can use any normal printed, inkjet or laser.
 Then you cut the shapes along the black edges, even though this is the most time consuming part, take you time.
 After you have all the pieces cut out, you start folding them.
 Fold the side wings, and then the folds on the equator and the 45th parallels.
 You might want to use the edge of a ruler to help make the fold nice and clean.